tomis9/cookbook/content/post/docker.md

 draft: false
 image: "whale.jpg"
 categories: ["DevOps"]
+tags: ["docker"]
 ---

+## Easily forgettable solutions

+## 1. What is docker and why would you use it?

+What is it?

+* "In simpler words, Docker is a tool that allows developers, sys-admins etc. to easily deploy their applications in a sandbox (called containers) to run on the host operating system i.e. Linux."
+Comparing to Python, it's basically a virtualenv, but for the whole OS.
+Or this is some sort of a virtual machine.

+* it's a program, which lets you to encapsulate your software into its own, the most basic "OS" (known as "image" in docker's world) and run it on any machine/server, which has docker installed;

+* docker is almost the same thing as virtual machines, but faster, lighter and (IMHO) more simple.

+Why would you use it?

+* you could use it for the same reasons as [virtual machines](https://tomis9.github.io/vagrant);

+* but images (which are analogue to virtual machines in [vagrant](https://tomis9.github.io/vagrant)'s world) build and start faster;

+* you can easily build your own image using a Dockerfile and integreate it into your [CI/CD pipeline](https://tomis9.github.io/gitlab-ci);

+* you can develop software on your laptop and as far as you test in docker container, you can be 100% sure the code will run on a server in production.

+## 2. Installation

 You can download it from [here](https://www.docker.com/products/docker-engine#/linux) or simply download and install with `sudo apt install docker.io`.